Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Algorithms with Exact Projection Oracles

 \section{Algorithms with Exact Projection Oracles}

-In this section we extend existing results for group-sparse models.
-We pass from loopless overlapping group models (which was the most general prior to this work) to overlapping group models of bounded treewidth and for general group models without any restriction on the structure.
+In this section we study the exact \MS~problem which has to be solved iteratively in the Model-IHT and the MEIHT.
+We extend existing results for group-sparse models and pass from loopless overlapping group models (which was the most general prior to this work) to overlapping group models of bounded treewidth and to general group models without any restriction on the structure.
 The graph representing a loopless overlapping group model has a treewidth of 1.

 We start by showing that it is possible to perform exact projections onto overlapping groups with bounded treewidth using dynamic programming, see Section \ref{sec:treewidth}.
 While this procedure has a polynomial run-time bound it is restricted to the class of group models with bounded treewidth.
-To solve the exact projection problem for all instances of group models we derive a method based on Benders' decomposition in Section \ref{sec:exact}.
+Nevertheless we prove that the exact projection problem is \NP-hard if the incidence graph is a grid which is the most basic graph structure without bounded treewidth.
+For the sake of completeness we solve the exact projection problem for all instances of group models by a method based on Benders' decomposition in Section \ref{sec:exact}.
 Solving an NP-hard problem this method does not yield a polynomial run-time guarantee but works well in practice as shown in \cite{cordeau2018benders}.
 In Section \ref{meiht_new} we present an appropriately modified algorithm (MEIHT) with exact projection oracles for the recovery of signals from structured sparsity models.
-We derive corollaries for the general group-model case from existing works about running time and convergence of this modified algorithm.
+We derive corollaries for the general group-model case from existing works about run-time and convergence of this modified algorithm.